AdaEngine/AdaEngine/README.md

 * Bazel

 Bazel is major build system for project, SPM maybe will be removed in future versions.
 To build project for development download [Bazelisk](https://github.com/bazelbuild/bazelisk).
-To generate xcproject, use `make xcproj` command in terminal.
+To generate xcproject, use `make xcodeproj` command in terminal.

 **For Xcode**